academe/UK-Postcodes/readme.md

 regions and postcodes to a grid reference for a job board, so people can search for jobs within a radius of a given point (the job seeker's postcode or town).

+It is not clear where the grid references (easting/northing and lat/long) for the postcode areas comes from.
+The OSGB publishes the easting/northing down to 1m for each full postcode, so the mean position can be calculated to any higher-level collection of postcodes.
+For example, the mean locations of "NE26 2**", "NE26" and "NE".
+I suspect this is the data that is logged here, which can probabaly be calculated by script and supplied as a series of CSV files.
+I just want to know the source and whether any of this data can be regenerated when source data is updated.